Lawmakers want US to rely less on China for medical supplies

 The vast majority of drugs Americans use come from China and in the age of coronavirus, many lawmakers say that’s a problem.

-“I think that this is a national security issue,” said Rep. Anna Eshoo.
-D-Calif.
+“I think that this is a national security issue,” Rep. Anna Eshoo.
+D-California said.

 Eshoo proposed creating a new commission of scientists, doctors, pharmaceutical reps and defense officials to lay the groundwork for manufacturing critical drugs in the U.S.

 “If China wants to make sneakers and t-shirts and all that, that’s one thing.
-But we should not be dependent on any country for the most critical drugs,” she said.
+But we should not be dependent on any country for the most critical drugs,” Eshoo said.

 Beyond vital drugs, Rep. Kevin McCarthy, R-Calif., says the U.S. depends too much on China for medical equipment.